modernjuliaworkflows/modernjuliaworkflows.github.io/pages/optimizing.md

-@def title = "Improving Julia code"
+@def title = "Optimizing your code"

-# Optimizing Julia code
+# Optimizing your code

 <!-- \toc -->